TULiberalArts/Political-Science/pages/resources.md

 ## Handbook

-Attention: The following information is for political science majors declared after August 26, 2005.
-For those declared prior to that date, the old requirements apply.

 ### Introduction

 The undergraduate manual is intended as a guide for political science majors and minors.
 It contains information on requirements for the major and minor, advising services available to you, suggestions for selecting an overall program of study as well as for choosing specific courses, and an overview of special programs.